clbustos/buhos/README.md

 ## Post-install configuration

-The app uses a web-based installer.
+The app uses a web-based configuration.
 Once you start the server with you should point your browser to localhost:4567 and the installation process should began.

 If you want to use a Mysql database, you should create it before installing the sofware.
 As mysql root user, you could use something like